-The NRA has largely avoided commenting on the matter, though last summer, NRA TV personality Grant Stinchfield denied any illegal ties between the group and Russia.
+The NRA has largely avoided commenting on the matter.
 Here’s what’s known about Moscow’s courtship of the NRA, and the NRA’s subsequent role as a venue for Russian overtures to the Trump campaign.

 G. Kline Preston, a conservative lawyer in Nashville with business connections to Russia, introduces then-NRA president David Keene to Torshin, a powerful senator in Russia and close to President Vladimir Putin.
 Torshin, who styles himself as a gun enthusiast, is a lifetime NRA member.
 Around this time, Torshin’s young female aide, Maria Butina, creates Right to Bear Arms, a Russian version of the NRA and the first group of its kind in the country.

 After Preston petitions the Tennessee Secretary of State’s office, Torshin travels to Tennessee as an international observer of the 2012 presidential election.